Pirates kidnap 19 crew members, including 18 Indians, of Greek tanker off Nigeria

 “We are doing everything necessary to make sure that the 19 crew members will return safe,” the official at Navios said, adding that their families have been informed.

-An Indian government source said its mission in Nigeria had taken up the matter of the kidnappings of with the Nigerian government and security agencies.
+An Indian government source said its mission in Nigeria had taken up the matter of the kidnappings with the Nigerian government and security agencies.

 The vessel was carrying crude for Indian refiner Hindustan Petroleum Corp (HPCL.NS), a source at the company said.

-Nigerian Navy commander Kolawole Oguntuga said the vessel, which loaded Shell Bonny Light, was hijacked soon after leaving the terminal adding that the ship did not request a navy escort to provide them with adequate protection.
+Nigerian Navy commander Captain Kolawole Oguntuga said the vessel, which loaded Shell Bonny Light, was hijacked soon after leaving the terminal.
+The ship did not request a navy escort to provide them with adequate protection, he said.

-Reporting by Renee Maltezou in Athens, Jonathan Saul in London, Nidhi Verma and Devjyot Ghoshal in New Delhi and Tife Owolabi in Yenagoa, Editing by Alison Williams
+Reporting by Renee Maltezou in ATHENS, Jonathan Saul in LONDON, Nidhi Verma and Devjyot Ghoshal in NEW DELHI, Tife Owolabi in Yenagoa and Felix Bate in PARIS, Editing by Alison Williams and Angus MacSwan